gabeklein/expressive-mvc/README.md

 }
 ```

+Instances of `Controller` have the following methods added in for event handling:

 #### `.on(name, callback) => onDone`

-Instances of `Controller` have an `on` method, which will register a new listener to a given key. `callback` will be fired when the managed-property `name` is updated, or when a synthetic event is sent.
+This will register a new listener on a given key. `callback` will be fired when the managed-property `name` is updated, or when a synthetic event is sent.

-The method also returns a callback, with which you can kill the messenger. &nbsp; 👀 Worth noting however, you will not need to at (target) `willDestroy` or `componentWillUnmount` events, as listener will be stopped naturally.
+The method also returns a callback, by which you can stop subscribing.

+> **Note:**  you will not need to cleanup events at `willDestroy` or `componentWillUnmount`, as listeners will be stopped naturally.

 #### `.once(name, callback) => onCancel`

-There is also a `once` method.
-Naturally, it will delete itself after being invoked.
-You can cancel it though, with the returned callback.
+Same as `on`, however will delete itself after being invoked.
+You can cancel it with the returned callback.

 #### `.once(name) => Promise<value>`

 If `callback` is not provided, `once` will return a Promise instead, which resolves the next value (or argument) `name` receives.

-#### `.watch(arrayOfNames, callback, once?) => onStop`
+#### `.watch(arrayOfNames, callback, once?) => onDone`

-A more versatile method `watch` can be used to monitor one or multiple keys with the same callback.
+A more versatile method used to monitor one or multiple keys with the same callback.
 <br /><br />

 <h3 id="concept-builtin-event">Listening for built-in events</h3>

-Controllers will also dispatch lifecycle events for both themselves and that of bound components.
+Controllers will also dispatch lifecycle events for themselves and that of their bound components.

 All events share names with their respective methods, [listed here](#lifecycle-api).
 <br /><br />